kajalkb/parking_lot/ReadMe.md

 Testing module(automated unit test) -
 ======================================
-1. Using unittest, the unit_tests.py is written which has a series of automated unit tests.
+1. Using unittest, the unit_tests.py is written which has a series of unit tests for the helper functions.
 2. This is a suite of automated unit test thats implemented using a practise of test driven development.
 3. Its under parking_lot\bin directory
 4. Run the following command to execute this, go to the bin directory first from the terminal -